SDR - Multi Cells on One SDR

 Two RF ports are configured. rf_port0 will be used for LTE cell and rf_port1 will be used for NR.
 Both RF is set to default configuration without any change.

-The second cell is also mapped to the first rf port (rf_port: 0).
+Note that both the first cell and the second cell are mapped to the same rf port(the first rf port (rf_port: 0)).

 In nr_cell_list configuration (NR cell configuration), the NR cell is mapped to the second rf port(rf_port: 1).